 - MSA’s East Bayside neighborhood has historically provided a home to immigrant populations of Irish and Scandinavians, and in 1890 the Danish Lutherans built the St. Ansgar’s church now known as Mayo Street Arts.
 More recently East Bayside has become home to immigrants hailing from a diverse global base.
 East Bayside, also known as Kennedy Park, is the most ethnically diverse, densely populated square mile in the state of Maine.

 - Mayo Street Arts serves East Bayside and greater Portland through a yearly schedule of music, theater, puppetry, dance, and visual arts.
 It hosts a regular International Open Mic that draws multicultural performers from the neighborhood, and is a venue where immigrant artists and neighbors feel a strong connection.

 - MSA is also known for its connection to puppet theater and is a member of the International Union of Marionnettes (UNIMA) and is regularly featured on the Jim Henson Foundation ‘Puppet Happenings’ website.
 It plays an important role in educating about and celebrating the unique heritage of world puppetry.

 - In 2013, Cherie Wendelken, Jeb Brooks, and the Brooks Family Foundation awarded a major grant to MSA so that the organization could purchase the building.

-A new roof, renovation of the choir loft and performance space, a new stage, an outdoor classroom, and many other facility improvements.
+- Building renovations have included a new roof, renovation of the choir loft and performance space, a new stage, an outdoor classroom, and many other facility improvements.
 Two murals enhance the building inside and out.
 The organization is working to complete accessibility projects including a wheelchair elevator.